-2.2.1 Discords are not necessary found in sparse space The idea of considering time series subsequences as points in space has long been exploited by dozens of indexing techniques [5], so one might imagine that such a representation would be useful for the task at hand.
-We could simply project our time series into n-dimensional space and use existing outlier detection methods [7].
-The problem with this idea is the unintuitive fact that discords do not necessarily live in sparse areas of n-dimensional space (Conversely, repeated patterns do not necessarily live in dense parts of the n-dimensional space [2]).
-We content ourselves here with a visual example and a brief explanation of this observation.
-In Figure 2, we consider a simple time series consisting of a slightly noisy sine wave.
+1) Discords are not necessary found in sparse space

+The idea of considering time series subsequences as points in space has long been exploited by dozens of indexing techniques [7], so one might imagine that such a representation would be useful for the task at hand.
+We could simply project our time series into n-dimensional space and use existing outlier detection methods [10][3].
+The problem with this idea is the unintuitive fact that discords do not necessarily live in sparse areas of n-dimensional space (Conversely, repeated patterns do not necessarily live in dense parts of the n-dimensional space [1][4][9]).
+The full explanation has consequences for other problems and is perhaps deserving of a separate paper; however, here, we content ourselves with a visual example and a brief explanation.
+In Fig. 2, we consider a simple time series consisting of a slightly noisy sine wave.
 We introduce an "anomaly" of length 50 by shifting the entire second half of the time series.

-Figure 2: (Top) A synthetic time series with an obvious anomaly.
+Fig. 2.
+(Top) A synthetic time series with an obvious anomaly.
 (Middle) The local density of subsequences of length 50, measured by calculating the number of matching subsequences within a range of 2.
 (Bottom).
 The non-self match to the nearest neighbor for all subsequences of length 50

 We can now extract all subsequences of length 50, project them into 50-dimensional space and measure the local density around each subsequence.
 Surprisingly, the anomaly is not in the sparsest (or in any other way remarkable) region of space.
-However, note that the definition of non-self match that is at the heart of time series discords clearly identifies the anomaly.
+However, note that the definition of non-self match that is at the heart of time series discords clearly identifies the anomalous region.

 The explanation of this unintuitive finding harkens back to the idea of trivial matches.
-Consider a subsequence C located at $t_n$ that is "simple", that is to say it has only one or two features such as peaks or valleys.
-This simple subsequence is very close in n-dimensional space to the subsequences beginning at $t{p+1}$ , $t{p-1}$ 1, $t{p+2}$ , etc. In contrast, consider a subsequence M located at $t_a$ that is "complex", that is to say it has many features such as peaks or valleys.
-This complex subsequence is relatively far from subsequences beginning at $t{q+1}$ , $t{q-1}$ , $t{q+2}$ , etc. In other words, simple (and smooth) shapes appear to be in dense neighborhoods because we over-count shifted versions of them.
-This problem prevents us from using existing density based algorithms to find time series discords.
+Consider a subsequence C located at t_p that is "simple", that is to say it has only one or two features such as peaks or valleys.
+This simple subsequence is very close in n-dimensional space to the subsequences beginning at t{p+1} , t{p-1} , t{p+2} , etc. In contrast, consider a subsequence M located at t_q that is "complex", that is to say it has many features such as peaks or valleys.
+This complex subsequence is relatively far from subsequences beginning at $t{q+1}, t{q-1}, t{q+2}$, etc. In other words, simple (and smooth) shapes appear to be in dense neighborhoods because we over-count shifted versions of them.
+This problem prevents us for using existing density based algorithms to find time series discords.
 Note that even if current density based algorithms could be adapted to consider non-self distance, most of them degrade to quadratic time complexity for high dimensionality data.

-2.2.2 Discords results are non combinable
+2) Discords results are non combinable

 Several generic paradigms for solving problems rely on the ability to decompose a problem into smaller sub-problems, which can be solved and admissibly recombined.
-Depending on the exact definitions, such techniques are variously called dynamic programming, divide and conquer, bottom-up, etc [3].
+Depending on the exact definitions, such techniques are variously called dynamic programming, divide and conquer, bottom-up, etc [5].
 Unfortunately, as we show below, such ideas are unlikely to help us efficiently find discords.